Obituary of Lazarus Stylianos Politakis

 The funeral will be Monday, April 24, 11:00 at St. Nicholas Greek Orthodox Church, 1523 S. Yakima Ave, Tacoma, followed by a luncheon in the Church hall.
 The burial will take place at the old Tacoma Cemetery on 4801 S. Tacoma Way.
 In lieu of flowers donations may be made to St. Nicholas Greek Orthodox Church building fund or Pacific Lutheran University.
 While you're here on the website, please sign guest book.

-To send flowers to the family of Lazarus Politakis, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Lazarus Politakis, please visit Tribute Store